Akashay-Anand/Mastering-JavaScript/02_Variable.md

 ```
 > it's default value is **undefined** ( if we don’t assign any value at the time of declaration)

 > If you try to access the variable that doesn’t exist, you will get an error message.
-(Uncaught ReferenceError: < var > not defined)
+(Uncaught ReferenceError: variable not defined)
 >

 ```javascript